 - Toppings: My choices include onsen tamago, chopped green onions, and sliced dried chili peppers.
 If onsen tamago isn't available, boiled or raw eggs are suitable substitutes.

-Here are my step-by-step instructions for how to make delicious Japanese dry curry from scratch.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Japanese Dry Curry at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Add the ground meat, diced bell peppers, sliced mushrooms and finely diced carrot.
 Stir fry everything together until the meat is cooked through.